-This attitude often continues long after the agreement is signed and can have a negative effect on the project in terms of the participants' relationships, well-being and, ultimately, the successful attainment of the project's objectives.
+This attitude often carries on long after the agreement is signed.
+It can have a negative effect on the project in terms of the participants' relationships, well-being and, ultimately, the successful attainment of the project's objectives.